Message#

 Optional.
 A tuple containing arguments to pass to the callback function.
 See Using Functions with Parameters for more information.

-# Show a happy face when connected
+# Show a happy emoji when connected

 def robot_smile():